 Digitalisation is a process of iterations after iterations in order to find the right solutions – it’s naive thinking to imagine that getting an IT company to find us a solution will just solve our digitalisation problem.
 Normally, companies launch different digital solutions after months of brainstorming, testing, and optimizing it for the users.
-These iterations, trials and failures are ongoing, so that the digital solution proposed is a real experience and even in companies where all these research were made, sometimes not everything goes smoothly.
+These iterations, trials and failures are ongoing, so that the digital solution proposed is a real experience and even in companies where all this research was made, sometimes not everything goes smoothly.
 Can we really expect an institution to offer a solution overnight?
-No. The current situation says a lot about the indifference towards a digital-first-generation.
-But, between the art market player, we simply had only the baby-steps related to CX, Customer journey map, digital strategy, etc- not mentioning that many small galeries function out of “passion”, and less because of a good go-to-market strategy, be it online or offline.
+No. The current situation says a lot about the indifference towards a digital-first generation.
+But, the art market players simply had only the baby-steps related to CX, Customer journey map, digital strategy, etc- not mentioning that many small galleries function out of “passion”, and less because of a good go-to-market strategy, be it online or offline.

 Offline cannot be translated to online.
 In the startup world, we know that offline cannot be literally translated to online.
 Different environment, different context.
 Facebook was not successful because it moved our offline friendships online.
 It brought to us an entirely new online world of friends.
 And the art industry is just discovering this magic, but somehow maybe is still lacking solutions.
 Offline will always remain offline.